zydou/arti/doc/OnionService.md

 and reachability issues for now.
 You may experience bugs including internal errors and Rust stack backtraces.

+### Incompatibility with future versions of Arti

+We intend to change the on-disk key file formats, <!-- #1095 #1108 -->
+and perhaps the layout of the on-disk key storage. <!-- #1082 #1111 -->

+Therefore, when you upgrade to later versions of Arti you won't be able to use the same `.onion` domain!
+We currently don't have any plans to provide a convenient migration path.

+We may make other incompatible changes too, for example to the configuration format and command line options.

 ### No client authorization

 There is no configuration logic (yet)